Keyframe animations are the foundation of modern motion design, allowing creators to produce smooth transitions and dynamic movements with precision.

 The disadvantages of keyframes are:

-Keyframes have some disadvantages when it comes to producing and handling realistic, complex, and natural movements.
-These are easier to achieve with motion capture, another technology to record movement.
+Keyframes have limitations when it comes to producing realistic, complex, and natural motion.
+Such movements are often easier to achieve with motion capture technology, which records actual movement.

 What are the use cases for keyframes?